 Add fragrance at between 75℃ to 76℃ and stir gently for a minute.
 Note that if using only paraffin wax as a single wax candle, we recommend only 3-5% fragrance load, depending on the strength of the particular fragrance.

 If adding colour, it’s best to add it before the fragrance to ensure that the colour blends well with the wax.

 Step 3 – Pouring

-Once your fragrance and colour has blended, and the wax has cooled down to between 65℃ and 67℃ it is ready to be poured.
-The wax will have a slight milky appearance.
-This will ensure a smooth, white finish.
+Once your fragrance and colour has blended, and the wax has cooled down to 70℃, it is ready to be poured.
+The wax will be clear appearance.

 Fill the container to 2cm below the maximum filling line to leave room for the top-up.
 Make sure to keep enough wax for the top-up, depending on the number of candles being made.